millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 Lab 2.71828: Pandas
 ==============================================
 .. https://foundations-of-applied-mathematics.github.io/
-In this lab, you will learn how to use the very powerful Pandas library used for data analyzing and manupulation.
+In this lab, you will learn how to use the powerful Pandas library used for data analyzing and manipulation.

-Pandas is an amazing library for data manupulation.
+Pandas is an amazing library for data manipulation.
-In 2008 the devolpment of this package began at `AQR Capital Management <https://pandas.pydata.org/about/>`_.
+In 2008 the development of this package began at `AQR Capital Management <https://pandas.pydata.org/about/>`_.
-It was originally devolped to perform quantitive analysis on financial data.
+It was originally developed to perform quantitative analysis on financial data.
-In fact, Pandas stands for Panel data, and economic term.
+In fact, Pandas stands for 'panel data', an economic term.
-Then over the years the library was open sourced, and has been devolped into the library that it is today.
+Over the years the library was open sourced, and has been developed into the library that it is today.

-Dataframes
+DataFrames
 ----------

 ..
 Dataframe, read_csv, to_csv (explain keyword argument)